 - Clothing that appears to fit unevenly

 Due to the fact that adolescents and teenagers are constantly growing and changing, it can be difficult for parents to realize when this growth and development gets out of the ordinary.
-Any one of these symptoms by itself could be chalked up to normal side effects of growing up, but if a child is experiencing two or more, they may be at risk for scoliosis.
+Any one of these symptoms by itself could be chalked up to normal side effects of growing up, but if a child is experiencing two or more of the above conditions, they may be at risk for scoliosis.

 Does mild scoliosis cause pain?